melfitz12/Data-Portfolio/README.md

 # Data Portfolio

 ## About Me
 Hi!
 My name is Melanie Fitzgerald.
-I currently work as an administrative assistant for a physician assistant program.
+I currently work as the administrative assistant for a physician assistant program.
 In addition to typical administrative duties, I also do the data analytics for the program.
 I have a MS in Mathematics and an MBA in Business Analytics.

 ## Business Projects
 Projects I worked on using the analytics skills I learned from the MBA program.